Specifying a Key field

 Often, there is no single field that uniquely identifies a record.
 In our example of the clinics above, imagine that there are two clinics with the name “MSF Trauma Center”: one in Kunduz, and one in Kabul:

-In this case, we can’t make the Clinic’s Name Field the only Key Field, because then ActivityInfo wouldn’t let us add the two “MSF Trauma Centers” because they have the same name, even though they are in different provinces.
+In this case, we can’t make the Clinic’s Name Field the only Key Field, because then ActivityInfo wouldn’t let us add the two records with the same name, even though they are in different provinces.

 For this case, we should make both the Name and the Province field Key fields:

-Now, ActivityInfo will allow any unique combination of the two Key fields.
+Now, ActivityInfo allows any unique combination of the two Key fields.
 For example, I would be able to add another “MSF Trauma Center” in Nuristan province, but not another “MSF Trauma Center” in Kabul because that combination already exists.

 If we had a third form that referenced Clinics, such a “Supply distribution”, then both the Name and the Province field would be included as cascading lookup fields:

-Both Key Fields will be displayed in the Table View as well.
-Even though “Clinic” is a single field, it will be displayed by default as two columns in the Table View because it has two Key Fields.
+Both Key Fields are displayed in the Table View as well.
+Even though “Clinic” is a single Field, it will be displayed by default as two columns in the Table View because it has two Key Fields.

 Serial Number Fields

-In some cases, there is no combination of fields that will uniquely identify a record.
-For example, when tracking a small group of beneficiaries, using First Name, Last Name, and Birth Date fields as Key Fields might be sufficient as it is unlikely to find someone with the same name and birthdate in a small population.
+In some cases, there is no combination of fields that can uniquely identify a record.
+For example, when tracking a small group of beneficiaries, using First Name, Last Name, and Birth Date fields as Key Fields might be sufficient as it is unlikely to find someone with the same name and date of birth.

 However, as the population grows, this becomes untenable.
 You will eventually find two “John Smiths” with the same birth date.

 You may still want a user-friendly way to label and identify records.
-In this case, you can add a Serial Number field, which will assign a sequential number to each new record.
+In this case, you can add a Serial Number field, which assigns a sequential number to each new record.

-This Serial Number will then be the form’s only Key Field and will also be used for looking up records.
+This Serial Number is then be the form’s only Key Field and is also used for looking up records.
 For example, if we had a “Health Checkup” form that references the Beneficiary form, we would need to select a Beneficiary ID:

 It is not possible to combine a Serial Number field with other Key Fields in the same form.
 However, you can use Serial Number Prefix formulas to include meaningful information in the code to make the serial numbers easier to work with.